Akaalis-code/y_youtube/y_youtube_teaching/y_pyspark/y_pyspark_batch.md

         > which java

-7)  After finding the java installed path add below two lines in ".bashrc" file in home folder
+7)  After finding the java installed path add JAVA home location to PATH variable , follow as below

+        >nano ~/.bashrc                                 #nano is command line editor , ~ symbol takes you to home folder

+        ##Add Below two lines in .bashrc file
         JAVA_HOME=/usr/lib/jvm/java-21-openjdk-amd64/
         PATH=$PATH:$JAVA_HOME/bin

+8)  Now Install PYSPARK library in your python virtual environment

+        >pip install pyspark

-8)  At this point you can run "pyspark" command and run spark code in pyspark shell line by line
+9)  At this point you can run "pyspark" command and run spark code in pyspark shell line by line

-9)  For better visualization I am going to install "JUPYTER" notebooks
+10) For better visualization I am going to install "JUPYTER" notebooks

         (my_venv) > pip install jupyter             ## Install JUPYTER inside your my_venv using pip
         (my_venv) > jupyter notebook                ## To start Jupyter Notebook server , open "http://localhost:8888/" in any browser